October Cemetery Tour Draws 65

 Ready, Willing, and Able

-Weston Historical Society volunteers are hard at work on a new exhibit,
+Weston Historical Society volunteers have worked hard to mount a new exhibit,

 installed in the Weston Public Library gallery during the month of April 2015.
 This exhibit is supported